gursevak/gv-downloader/README.md

 2. Download the script using the link above (Download ZIP), unzip the folder and replace the provided `playlist.m3u` file with the file that you just downloaded.

-3. Open `Terminal.app` (from the /Applications/Utilities folder or search for it using Spotlight) and drag-and-drop the `download.sh` file into the Terminal window to open it.
+3. Open `Terminal.app` (or `Command Prompt` for Windows 10 or `Cygwin` for Windows 8 and older) and drag-and-drop the `download.sh` file into the Terminal window to open it.
+Terminal: Applications/Utilities (or search for it).
+Command Prompt: Start Menu > Windows System.
+Cygwin should also be in the Start Menu.

-**WINDOWS 10 USERS: Use Command Prompt instead of Terminal**

-**OTHER WINDOWS USERS: Use Cygwin instead of Terminal**

 4. Press the `Enter` key once.
 Then follow the on-screen instructions and begin downloading.
-You can quit the program at any time by pressing `CTR+C` (`^+C`) on your keyboard (on Windows, just close the Cygwin window).
+You can quit the program at any time by pressing `CTR+C` (`^+C`) on your keyboard or by closing the window.

-When you restart, the program will automatically begin with the file that you left off at (and remove the already downloaded files from `playlist.m3u`) (Mac and Windows 10 users only)
+When you restart, the program will automatically begin with the file that you left off at (and remove the already downloaded files from `playlist.m3u`) (Mac and Windows 10 only).

 Enjoy!

 **If the script isn't running, you *may* need to change the file's permissions to run the script.
-To do this, copy/paste the following line into Terminal
+To do this, copy/paste the following line into Terminal and then press enter:**

-`cd "$(dirname "$0")" chmod a+x download.sh` and press enter.
+`cd "$(dirname "$0")" chmod a+x download.sh`